I flew 4000 miles to London and took a two-hour train ride to Paris to find myself back at Indiana.

 I followed the Rick Steves Guidebook’s historic Paris walk, which was quite informative and led me to lovely parts of the city I didn’t know about and wouldn’t have found otherwise.
 I particularly liked the street next to St. Severin’s which was filled with quaint cafes and shops.
 The same vibe flowed into the St. Michel area and I found myself feeling a mild hum of euphoria over the aching of my feet as I walked down cobblestone streets with people of different nationalities and reading signs in foreign languages.
 This was a foreign country in a way that Britain wasn’t.
 It was more foreign than foreign.

 I walked past Sainte-Chapelle, a church with marvelous stained glass windows.
-Next there was the Palais de Justice, a quant park grove called Place Dauphine, and a park at the point of the island called Pont Neuf.
+Next there was the Palais de Justice, a quaint park grove called Place Dauphine, and a park at the point of the island called Pont Neuf.
 I walked back to Place St. Michel and bought a falafel even if my French sucks.
 (My apologies to my two college TAs.
 I should have paid more attention.)
 I went back to the little island behind the bigger island Notre Dame is on and had some Berthillon ice cream.
 I had another 45 minutes to kill before the Seine boat site-seeing cruise I’d bought a ticket for, so I ordered a hot chocolate at a cafe and the waiter sat me in a table with this view.

 Not too shabby.